adbrucker/scholar-kpi/README.md

 ## Installation

-* On Linux/MacOs using mono:
+### Linux/MacOs (mono)

 After cloning the repository, call

         ./configure.sh

 After that, the project can be build using

         ./build.sh

-* On Windows (untested), you need to set up the initial project
+### Windows

-  manually:
+On Windows (untested), you need to set up the initial project manually:

         type src/resources/scholar-kpi-schema.sql | sqlite3 src/resources/scholar-kpi-schema.sqlite
         .paket/paket.bootstrapper.exe
         .paket/paket.exe install

 After that, the project can be build using

         build.cmd